Through 2/24: Free air + reduced price — save up to $5,898 per couple on select dates

 Discover Seoul’s palaces and villages; fly to Ulaanbaatar

 Today you’ll continue to peel back the layers of Korean culture, starting at Gyeongbokgung, another of Korea’s “Five Grand Palaces.”
 Built in 1395 as the main residence of the ruling Joseon dynasty, this palace complex has undergone several restorations, as well as repeated destruction during the 16th-century Japanese invasions of Korea, WWII, and the Korean War.
 However, the splendor of what remains is enough to explain why Gyeongbokgung is called “the palace greatly blessed by Heaven.”
-While there, we will visit the on-site National Folk Museum, where you’ll learn about everyday Korean life through the ages, admire costume and crafts displays, and try your hand at using everyday implements.
+While there, we will visit the on-site National Folk Museum, where you’ll learn about everyday Korean life through the ages.
+Afterward, attend a class on making traditional bamboo Hanji fans.

 Today’s special lunch — Korean barbecue, or galbi — has become immensely popular around the world, and you’ll see (and taste!) why during this delicious meal.
 You’ll not only enjoy some of the delectable dishes that have garnered such fame, but also learn more about their preparation and prevalence in Korea.
 Then, walk through a time warp at Bukchon Hanok Village, a neighborhood that has preserved its traditional Korean houses known as hanok.
 Our walk leads us to the Insadong neighborhood, a popular enclave of art galleries and old tea houses where you can sample a cup of the local brew.

 At the end of our tour, we’ll transfer to the airport for our flight to Ulaanbaatar.